Santaknew/React-Messenger-Clone/README.md

 # React-Messenger-Clone
 A chat app built like facebook messenger using react and styled using material-ui.
 For backend, firebase is used.
-Clone the repo and use <strong>npm run</strong> in your terminal to run it in your local host 3000.
+Clone the repo and use `npm start` in your terminal to run it in your local host 3000.
 Node.js must be installed in the device.

 ## Important Links
 * <a href="https://material-ui.com/">Click here to know more about material-ui</a></br>